DannyBains2/school-of-code-repo/README.md

 # SchoolOfCode-repo
-A repo for my tribute page for Alan Turing..
+A repo for my tribute page for Alan Turing.